adwait1-g/adwait1-g.github.io/_posts/non-technical/2025-04-07-who-funds-innovation.md

 After all this, let us come back to our original question.
 Who funds deep-tech innovation?

-Well, if India was in a similar situation as the USA, private companies would have funded it automatically.
-But we lack such large private companies.
-So in my opinion, the Indian government has to do to AI what US government did to Operations Research, Semiconductors and Internet - be the primary investor and driver of innovation.
-Government officials criticizing businesses and business owners might just be a gimick to absolve themselves of their obvious responsibilities when it comes to AI (which is much more than what IndiaAI is trying to do today).
-But by looking at the government policy on Generative AI and LLMs, at this point, I am not sure if they want to fund the type of deep-tech innovation other countries (its own rival, China) are doing.
+Well, if India was in a similar situation as the USA, large private corporations would have funded it automatically.
+But we lack such companies.
+It is through repeated cycles of government support for several previous deep-tech innovations that today these private corporations are able to fund AI, and the government has also pitched in with President Trump announcing the Stargate initiative.
+These cycles of innovation - where there are small companies with break-through ideas (take Intel or Texas Instruments), the government funds it, becomes their primary customer throughout its formative years, and finally the technology is mature enough to sustain through non-government consumer markets.
+India did not have these repeated cycles of deep-tech innovation, it is a relatively new country and is still trying to get its house in order.
+So, today if we are asked the question on who should fund AI or any such deep-tech innovation in India, no VCs, no IT service companies, no such entities can/will do it.
+The cycle should start with the Indian government - it is the only entity with such huge risk appetite and at times even vision for such technology.

+If the Indian government starts the cycle of innovation today which the governments of developed countries have done for decades or even close to 2 centuries now, one day we will have Indian private corporations big enough to fund deep-tech innovation possibly without government support.

 # 2.6 Conclusion

-With that, we come to the conclusion.
-In India's case, if we expect ChatGPT style Generative AI, it has to come through government funding.
-There is no other way to fund real AI Research in India.
+To conclude, I think it is very clear that if we want India to develope and train foundational models, have its own ChatGPT, it has to come through government funding.
+There is no other way to fund REAL AI Research in India.

 Cheers,
 Adwaith